enatsek/Debian-Ubuntu/OtherLinuxesOnDebianUbuntu.md

 ### 0.1.
 Information
 Although my tutorials (and my learning curve) contain Debian and Ubuntu Linux distributions; Time to time, an admin may need to handle other Linuxes too.

-In this tutorial, my aim is to help with other linuxes,  namely Red Hat, Opensuse, Alpine and Devuan.
+In this tutorial, my aim is to help with other linuxes,  namely Red Hat, Alpine and Devuan.

+In the previous versions, I used to include OpenSuse too; but I decided that I cannot concentrate on it anymore.

 Main subjects are: